pishen/sbt-lighter/README.md

 sparkVisibleToAllUsers := true

-//EC2 instance type of EMR Master node, default is m3.xlarge sparkMasterType := "m3.xlarge"
+//EC2 instance type of EMR Master node, default is m4.large
+//Note that this is *not* the master node of Spark sparkMasterType := "m4.large"

-//EC2 instance type of EMR Core nodes, default is m3.xlarge sparkCoreType := "m3.2xlarge"
+//EC2 instance type of EMR Core nodes, default is m4.large sparkCoreType := "m4.large"

+//EBS (disk) size of EMR Master node, default is 32GB sparkMasterEbsSize := Some(32)

+//EBS (disk) size of EMR Core nodes, default is 32GB sparkCoreEbsSize := Some(32)

-//Spot instance bid price of Master node, default is None. sparkMasterPrice := Some(0.38)
+//Spot instance bid price of Master node, default is None. sparkMasterPrice := Some(0.1)

-//Spot instance bid price of Core nodes, default is None. sparkCorePrice := Some(0.77)
+//Spot instance bid price of Core nodes, default is None. sparkCorePrice := Some(0.1)

 sparkInstanceRole := "EMR_EC2_DefaultRole"